 Course Length: 5 days

 Familiarity with composite manufacturing, design, or certification is required.
-M-1/R-1 or E-1 courses are suggested for those seeking prerequisite knowledge if necessary.
+The M-1/R-1 or ES-1 courses are suggested for those seeking prerequisite knowledge if necessary.
 At a minimum the student should be familiar with prepreg materials, layup, vacuum bagging, and curing of composites.

-Over the five days the course will proceed from legacy platforms through model based control is intended to instruct the student in both the science and the methods for composite processing.
-For those wishing to attend for three days and with interests limited to manufacturing within current design specifications; these topics will be concentrated in the period Monday thru Wednesday.
-For those whose interests are in methods to expand the design envelope, the period Wednesday thru Friday will demonstrate features not included in current industry specifications.
+Over five days, this course will proceed from legacy processing based on control of the temperature history of the part to the point of production controls based on the state of the material.
+It is intended to instruct the student in both the science and the methods for composite processing.
+For those wishing to attend for three days and only interested in greater knowledge of material state within current design specifications; these topics will be concentrated in the period Monday thru Wednesday.
+For those whose interests are in methods to expand the design envelope, the period Wednesday thru Friday will demonstrate emerging material state cure methods not available in the past but deemed sound for implementation into new industry specifications.

 Emerging technologies are focused in two areas.
-The first is limited to better means to measure and manage the sensors such as temperature that exist in current specifications.
-The second is to better model and manage material state and thereby to implement better control and process optimization within legacy specifications and to develop newer specifications that more accurately control degassing, consolidation and cure as the material changes state.
+The first (Monday-Wednesday) is to provide better understand how the current process-based methods such as temperature, pressure, and vacuum that exist in current specifications ensure the material state limits of the product are not exceeded.
+The second (Wednesday-Friday) is demonstrate how process optimization can be achieved within legacy specifications, using this data to develop newer specifications that more accurately control degassing, consolidation and cure based on the changes in material state.

-The course will review the state of the art and demonstrate recent advances in technology.
-A discussion period will be held on the challenges of implementing material state management.
-Hands on training will be provided for basic tools required for implementation.
+The course will review the state of the art and demonstrate the tools required for implementation.
+Discussion periods will be held that focus on specific interest raised by the students and hands-on training will be provided using the tools required for implementation.

-Outcome, Days 3 & 4 Upon completion students should be able to evaluate cure state data and prepare meaningful test plans to determine the effectiveness of a given cure cycle to achieve a desired viscoelastic state.
-The viscoelastic interpretation of both the final cure state described in CMH17 and partial cure status based on the ratio of viscous to elastic properties.
+Outcome, Days 3-5: For those not attending days 1-2 a brief recap of the profile purpose and preparation will be given.
+Upon completion, students should be able to evaluate cure state data and prepare meaningful test plans to determine the effectiveness of a given cure cycle to achieve a desired viscoelastic state.
+Student will be familiar with ASTM D7750-12, Standard Test Method for Cure Behavior of Thermosetting Resins by Dynamic Mechanical Procedures using an Encapsulated Specimen Rheometer and the viscoelastic interpretation of both the final cure state described in CMH17 and partial cure status based on viscoelastic properties.

-Discussion Period, Day 5 Discussions will focus on how to most effectively use the technology pending specification change and to identify critical steps to specification development based on the demonstrated technology.
-Because processing and process changes based on viscoelastic state processing and temperature sensing using microwires is novel, limited data exists and thus early application will first require gathering knowledge within the boundaries of existing time-temperature based specifications.
+Discussion Period, Day 5 Discussions will focus on how to use the technology pending specification change and to identify critical steps to specification development based on the demonstrated technology.

 Key Lecture Topics: